Binding Authority Wordings

 Binding authorities need to comply with the requirements Lloyd’s sets.
 Details can be found in the Code for Delegated Underwriting.
 Lloyd’s Europe produces model binding authority agreements that the market may use and which are designed to meet those requirements.

 Standard Coverholder Appointment Agreements:

-Lloyd’s Europe developed the Coverholder Appointment Agreement (LBS0001A).
+Lloyd’s Europe developed the Coverholder Appointment Agreement LBS0001A and endorsement LBS0084.
 These variations for specified purposes like company market participation or one contract combining EEA and rest of the world business (twin binder) are published on the Lloyd’s Wording Repository.